Midtown Commons

 According to the Exclusive Negotiation Agreement, under section 5.
 Pubic Engagement, it states, "Developer shall participate in a public engagement process led by either the City or Developer, as mutually determined.
 The process shall align with established community expectations."
 What are the "established community expectations"?
 How were these developed and who were they developed by?
 What happens to the exclusive agreement if the established community expectations are not met?

-Marygiuliani asked about 1 month agoWe are continuing to add to our Frequently Asked Question.
+Marygiuliani asked 6 months agoWe are continuing to add to our Frequently Asked Question.
 Please refer to the information posted there.

 Regards,